AngeloHague/next-js-personal-site/src/data/home_sections/3-how-i-can-help.md

 date: '2023-06-18'
 ---
 ## How I can help
-With **years of study** and experience with **agile methodologies**, I am a perfect candidate to help craft you the perfect web application.
+With **years of study** and experience with **agile methodologies**, I am an excellent candidate to help craft you the perfect site or application.

 Get in touch, and we can discuss and assess your needs and progress from there!